Shofar: Non-religious musical usage

 A musician blows the shofar during a performance by Shlomo Bar, 2009.

 In pop music, the shofar is used by the Israeli Oriental metal band Salem in their adaptation of "Al Taster" (Psalm 27).
 The late trumpeter Lester Bowie played a shofar with the Art Ensemble of Chicago.
 In the film version of the musical Godspell, the first act opens with cast member David Haskell blowing the shofar.
 In his performances, Israeli composer and singer Shlomo Gronich uses the shofar to produce a wide range of notes.
 Since 1988, Rome-based American composer Alvin Curran's project Shofar features the shofar as a virtuoso solo instrument and in combination with sets of natural and electronic sounds.
 Madonna used a shofar played by Yitzhak Sinwani on the Confessions Tour and the album Confessions on a Dance Floor for the song "Isaac", based on Im Nin'alu.
 In 2003, The Howard Stern Show featured a contest called "Blow the Shofar", which asked callers to correctly identify popular songs played on the shofar.
 Additionally, Stern Show writer Benjy Bronk has repeatedly used a shofar in his antics.
 The shofar is sometimes used in Western classical music.
 Edward Elgar's oratorio The Apostles includes the sound of a shofar, although other instruments, such as the flugelhorn, are usually used instead.

 The shofar has been used in a number of films, both as a sound effect and as part of musical underscores.
 Elmer Bernstein incorporated the shofar into several cues for his score for Cecil B. DeMille's The Ten Commandments; one of the shofar calls recorded by Bernstein was later reused by the sound editors for Return of the Jedi for the Ewoks' horn calls.
 Jerry Goldsmith's scores to the films Alien and Planet of the Apes also incorporate the shofar in their orchestration.

+Health issues

+The physical demands of sustaining pressurized blowing through an embouchure may be associated with health risks for the player caused by holding the instrument, pressing the shofar against lips, and the pressurized exhalation needed to produce and sustain blowing pressure.
+During the COVID-19 epidemic, there was considerable discussion of risks and mitigation measures relating to respiratory transmission of infectious disease though the use of the shofar in communal settings.